zchee/golang-wiki/Modules.md

 ### How did the `go mod` commands change in `go1.11beta3` and `go1.11` release?

 In go1.11beta3 and go1.11, there was a significant change for the `go mod` commands.
 Older material and blogs might still use the older commands from before the change.
-See the [release documentation](https://golang.org/cmd/go/#hdr-Module_maintenance) and `go mod help` output:
+See the [release documentation](https://golang.org/cmd/go/#hdr-Module_maintenance) and `go mod help` output for the up-to-date information:
 ```
 $ go mod help
 Go mod provides access to operations on modules.